 Bloggers’ Best Spring Home Tours

 This week I’ll be joining 29 other talented blogging friends for the Bloggers Best Spring Home Tours, hosted by Kelly from The Tattered Pew.
-Each day, Monday through Friday, 6 different bloggers will share their individual tours and spring styles.
-Today, I will be starting off the week with 5 of my blogging friends.
+Each day, Monday through Friday, 6 different bloggers will share their individual tours and spring decorating inspiration.
+Today’s tour starts off the week with 5 of my blogging friends.
 Be sure to read to the end of this post where you will find the rest of the blogger’s links for the remainder of the week.

 If you’re visiting from the blog of my good friend Stacy at Bricks ‘n Blooms, welcome!
 I’m so glad you’re here.
 Didn’t you love the spring décor ideas that she shared today?
 Stacy has just recently moved into her farmhouse and I’ve been having so much fun following along as she works to make it her own.